AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ListAttribute/README.md

 ListAttribute Class
 ===================
-AutomationML 2.1 APIClass ListAttribute supports List Attributes as it is defined in the BPR 'Modelling of List Attributes in AutomationML' from January 2016 Version 1.0.0
+Class ListAttribute supports List Attributes as it is defined in the BPR 'Modelling of List Attributes in AutomationML' from January 2016 Version 1.0.0

 Inheritance Hierarchy